multimonos/spark-udemy-course/readme.md

 - dataset are typed ... can wrap row data ... scala primary dtype
 - dataframe are untyped ... row data ... python primary dtype

+### Broadcast Variable

+- sort of creates a global variable that is available on each node for consumption
+- `spark.broadcast()` sends the variable to each executor
+- broadcasted value can be consumed in any way ... oi

+### Accumulator

+- allow many executors to increment a shared variable  ...
+Q: race conds?

 # Setup

 - requires python 3.10.x